 Call by copy-restore: Call by copy-restore is similar to call by reference.
 The argument passed is not modified.
 Call by copy restore avoids this modification by leaving the result of the evaluated argument in the caller’s environment.

 Call by name: Call by name is similar to call by value.
-The values of arguments are not evaluated at the time of procedure call.
+However, the arguments are not evaluated at the time of procedure call.
 The arguments are substituted into the function body and evaluated only when used and as many times as they are used.
 A function is created for each argument and each time the argument is needed, the function is called which evaluates and returns the argument.

 Call by need: Call by need is similar to call by name.
 When an argument is evaluated the very first time, its value is used in all occurrences of that argument, thus avoiding its re-evaluation.